Darr3n2GG/The-Convoy/README.md

 5. Run The Convoy in your code editor (recommended), or run it in your command-line interface.

-6. The Convoy will open in a window.
+6. The Convoy will open in a new window.

 ## Credits